 You will receive an email notification when the reserved title is ready for collection.
 You have four working days to collect your reservation.
 Make sure you collect the reserved title or cancel the reservation if you no longer require it.
 We will charge a fee for uncollected reservations.
-You can cancel your reservation in HH Finna if it has not yet been processed and the item is not yet available for collection.
+You can cancel your reservation in Tuudo or HH Finna if it has not yet been processed and the item is not yet available for collection.
 If your reservation has already been processed and you wish to cancel it, you can do so by contacting the pick-up library.